 The summer of 1999 however, was also another time of setback for the department when, through attrition, the department lost its community policing grant position.
 Once again this loss was caused by budget reductions that did not enable the department to replace the federal money that had been used on the three-year community police officer grant position.
 However, despite this loss the department continues on with its community policing philosophy.
 Since the department has adopted a generalized approach to community policing every member of the department participates, according to his or her job classification, in the community policing effort.
 Department members directly participate in dozens of community policing types of activities or functions each year.

 The year 2000 was another year of advancement for the department with the installation of a laptop computer in one of the department's four marked police units.
 The laptop, tied into a statewide computer network operated by North Dakota State Radio gave the department's sworn officers additional capabilities in regards to obtaining registration, driver licenses and warrant information.
 It also provided a new messaging system for law enforcement communications with other area law enforcement agencies.

-Today the University of North Dakota Police Department consists of an Associate Vice President for Public Safety/Chief of Police, an Assistant Chief of Police for Investigations and Training, an Assistant Chief of Police for Operations, three Lieutenants, three Sergeants, ten full-time Police Officers, a K-9 Officer, two part-time Police Officers, a full-time Administrative Officer, two full-time Traffic Division Clerks, two full-time Security Officers, and numerous part-time student and non-student assistant security workers and office assistants.
-The department operates ten motor vehicles, including five marked police patrol units, three parking enforcement vehicles, one conventional van and one step van.
+Today the University of North Dakota Police Department consists of an Associate Vice President for Public Safety/Chief of Police, an Assistant Chief of Police for Investigations and Training, an Assistant Chief of Police for Operations, three Lieutenants, three Sergeants, nine full-time Police Officers, a K-9 Officer, two part-time Police Officers, a full-time Administrative Officer, two full-time Traffic Division Clerks, two full-time Security Officers, and numerous part-time student and non-student assistant security workers and office assistants.
+The department operates ten motor vehicles, including six marked police patrol units, three parking enforcement vehicles, one conventional van and one step van.
 The department also uses two police patrol bicycles, for general police patrol functions and several other bicycles for parking enforcement.
 The department currently protects a campus district of over 20,000 people.